 USG Legislative Requirement Exams

 The University System of Georgia (USG) requires all students in USG institutions to satisfy the United States and Georgia History and Constitution requirements prior to graduation.
 For KSU students pursuing a second baccalaureate degree, the history requirement can be satisfied by passing HIST 2112 or by passing the US and/or Georgia History Exam.
 The Constitution requirement can be satisfied by passing POLS 1101 or by passing the US and/or GA Constitution Exam.
-Students are authorized only one attempt at this exam.
+Students are authorized three attempts at this exam.
 We strongly recommend that you consult with your academic advisor BEFORE scheduling your exam.
 Passing scores and recommended study materials are as follows:

 US and Georgia Exam: Passing score is 70 out of 100 questions - 70%